I’m a big fan of HubSpot. I’m literally a “fan” of HubSpot — a Facebook Fan. But I’ve noticed something unsettling lately.

 As advertisers, we need to be sensitive to this.
 There is a balance.

 You wouldn’t stop email marketing altogether if you were getting a ton of unsubscribes and spam reports.
-You’d adjust the frequency of your messaging.
+You’d adjust the Calculated as (Impressions/Reach), Frequency is a Facebook ads metric that measures the average number of times users have seen your ad. of your messaging.

 How About You?